 He attended McGill University in Montréal, where he received a D.C.S. in engineering and a B.Sc. in mathematics and computer science.
 He studied computer graphics and computer science at Cornell University in Ithaca, where he earned an M.S. degree.
 His Ph.D. degree is in computer science from the University of Utah in Salt Lake City.

 He is a co-author of the book An Introduction to Splines for Use in Computer Graphics and Geometric Modeling, co-editor of the book Making Them Move: Mechanics, Control, and Animation of Articulated Figures, and author of the book Computer Graphics and Geometric Modeling Using Beta-splines.
-He has published 160 technical articles and has been a speaker at many international conferences..
+He has published about 180 technical articles and has been a speaker at many international conferences..

 His research interests include computational aesthetics, computational photography, methods for the design and fabrication of contact lenses, computer methods for optometry and ophthalmology, image synthesis, spline curve/surface representations, computer aided geometric design and modeling, CAD/CAM/CIM, interactive and realistic three-dimensional computer graphics, visualization in scientific computing, computer aided cornea modeling and visualization, videokeratography techniques, corneal topographic mapping, medical imaging, virtual environments for surgical simulation, and display technology.